Euchie23/SquidStock/notebooks/Temporal_CPUE_Analysis/README.md

 ## 📂 Repository Structure

-/notebooks # Jupyter notebooks including The Navigation Course /outputs # Generated static plot PDFs and summary tables /data # Raw and processed datasets
+- /notebooks # Jupyter notebooks including The Navigation Course. each notebook has its own README.md (Like this one)
+- /outputs # Generated static plot PDFs and summary tables
-README.md # This file

-yaml
-Copy code
+- /data # Raw and processed datasets

 ---

 ## 📈 Visualizations & Tables

 - **CPUE Trend Plots:** Show monthly and yearly variations in catch rates.
+      -   Static monthly trend plot
+      -   Interactive monthly trend plot
-- **Summary Table:** Presents yearly environmental feature statistics with arrows indicating trends:
+- **Summary Tables:** Presents yearly environmental feature statistics with arrows indicating trends and data distribution within each year:
+     - Yearly feature summary
+     - Data distribution summary

   - ↑ means the value increased compared to the previous year.
   - ↓ means the value decreased compared to the previous year.
   - → means no change or first year (no previous data to compare).

-> **Note:** These static visualizations are saved as PDF files (`/outputs/`) and committed to the repo for easy viewing.
+> **Note:** These static visualizations are saved as png files (`/outputs/`) and committed to the repo for easy viewing.
 >
-> **Interactive plots** (e.g., plotly graphs) are included as HTML files but due to size limitations, GitHub cannot render them directly in the browser.
-To view them, please download and open locally.

 ---

 ## ⚠️ Viewing Interactive HTML Files on GitHub

-GitHub cannot directly display large or complex HTML files in the browser.
-The interactive dashboards are included in the repo for completeness.
-Please:
+**Interactive plots** (e.g., plotly graphs) are included as HTML files but due to size limitations, GitHub cannot render them directly in the browser.
+To view them, please download and open locally.

-- Download the HTML file(s) from the `/outputs` or `/interactive` folder.
+- Download the HTML file(s) from the `/outputs` folder.
 - Open the file locally using a modern web browser (Chrome, Firefox, Edge).

 Alternatively, consider hosting interactive dashboards via [GitHub Pages](https://pages.github.com/) or other services for online access.